Leah Namugerwa: Current life

 Namugerwa continues to fight climate change by planting trees.
 She also stays busy speaking at climate summits and conferences in Africa and around the world.
-Namurgerwa attended the COP27 Climate Conference in Egypt this year.
+Namugerwa attended the COP27 Climate Conference in Egypt this year.
 The United Nations Climate Change Conference or Conference of the Parties of the UNFCCC, more commonly referred to as COP27, was the 27th United Nations Climate Change conference held annually for two weeks.
 The goal is to come together to support climate policies around the world that politicians and the general public can tackle together.
 Namugerwa spoke during the climate conference on November 7, 2022.